 A “Placement Assessment Center” (PAC) unit was added to our campus program in 2012.
 This unit is

-designed to evaluate probation minors from LA County Probation to determine their future treatment needs.
+designed to evaluate probation minors from LA County Probation to determine their future treatment

-victims of sexual trafficking (CSEC).
+program for victims of sexual trafficking (CSEC).
 In addition the agency added Whole Foster Family

 Care to our foster care program enabling us to admit pregnant or parenting teens to our population.

 A Pet Therapy program was added in 2012 for residents of our campus and group homes.

 Optimist Charter School opened in September of 2013.
-This is a special charter school designed primarily to
+This is a special charter school designed

-and serve as our partners in its operation.
+this new venture and serve as our partners in its operation.
 With this new addition to our program,

 Optimist had become the first agency serving probation youth to have both a Charter School and a non-

 public school on a single campus to be able to meet all the varying educational needs of probation and

 foster youth.
 However in 2015 changes in the referral system as well as lower numbers led to the

 closing of the non-public school.
 The Charter School was expanded to accept girls from one of our

 The Foster Family and Adoptions program was chosen as a pilot agency to provide foster homes to

 L.A.
 County Probation minors in 2015 and we placed their first young man into one of our foster homes.

-We at Optimist Youth Homes and Family Services are proud of our rich heritage and commitment to serving
+We at Optimist Youth Homes and Family Services are proud of our rich heritage and commitment to

-tomorrow’s promise” as we expand our programs to serve even more youth and families.
+productive lives” as we expand our programs to serve even more youth and families.